What types of programs do you fund?

 How do I apply for a grant?

-Please view the Selecting Projects section of the webiste to understand the application process and guidelines.
+Please view the Selecting Projects section of the website to understand the application process.

 When applying, how much funding should we request?

 This is for applicants to determine.
 The organisation must however provide information on how the funds will be used and a timeline for the use of the funds as per the proposal requirements.
 The organisation must also advise how much funding it is seeking from other sources for the project.